musurca/IKE/README.md

 ### What does it do?
 **IKE**...
 * keeps track of turn order and length, and stops the scenario automatically when a player’s turn is over.
-* provides a summary of any losses sustained during the last turn.
+* provides a summary of any losses sustained or messages received during the last turn.
 * adds an (optional) Setup Phase, allowing players to configure loadouts, missions, and orders before the game begins.
+* supports either Fixed Turn Lengths or Variable Turn Lengths to simulate different command-and-control realities for different sides.
+* supports either Unlimited Orders (traditional CMO play) or Limited Orders to simulate command delay and friction.
 * provides password protection for each player’s turn.
 * maintains a consistent random seed, to discourage replaying turns for more advantageous results.
-* supports variable turn lengths to simulate different command-and-control realities for different sides.
-* supports either Unlimited Orders (traditional CMO play) or Limited Orders to simulate command delay and friction.
 * prevents players from cheating by (optionally) disabling the Editor until the scenario has ended.

 ### Who is it for?